Skip to content

 Define claims mapping

-You can indicate mapping field users from google workspace to our idp.
-That said, if the standard Google Workspace OIDC claims show below are used that is not required:
+You can indicate user field mapping from Google Workspace to our IdP.
+If you use the standard Google Workspace OIDC claims below, this is not required:

 Confirm the federation works and report back to us so or any problem faced.